anaptecs/jeaf-generator.io/uml-modeling-guide/how-to-model-rest-service-apis.md

 ![AccountingService](/images/accounting_service.png)

-When modelling services there is no difference to regular interfaces.
+When modeling services there is no difference to regular interfaces.
 As for interfaces all operations of a service including parameters, return type and exceptions have to be defined.
 In addition the interface has to be marked with the stereotype `«JEAFService»`.
 Only based on this stereotype JEAF Generator is able to detect a service and then will generate specific code for service interfaces.

 <br>